BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

   "hex": "02000000014e843e22cb8ee522fbf4d8a0967a733685d2ad92697e63f52ce41bec8f7c8ac0010000006b483045022100834731cd64efcc078d6c3e59cf0963599ffbc44722b7851b0404bb68e4a1fec70220759a0887ea791592c8119bbe61842eb3850a20cdf8433b4ba00d4ead752facfe012103456575f59a127a4c3e79c23f185899fa0a9ccd40162d05617fb112fa31bd14e5010000000280969800000000001976a914e7c1345fc8f87c68170b3aa798a956c2fe6a9eff88ac804a5d05000000001976a914c101d8c34de7b8d83b3f8d75416ffaea871d664988ac00000000"
 }
 ```
 The `bip125-replaceable` flag will stay `yes` until the transaction receives confirmations.
-At that point it is no longer replacable.
+At that point, it is no longer replacable.

 _Should I trust transactions with no confirmations?_ No, never.
 This was true before RBF and it was true after RBF.
 Transactions must receive confirmations before they are trustworthy.
-This is especially true if a transaction is marked as `bip125-replaceable`, becausethen it can be ... replaced.
+This is especially true if a transaction is marked as `bip125-replaceable`, because then it can be ... replaced.

 ### Optional: Always Opt-In for RBF